scaleoutsean/eseries-perf-analyzer/README.md

   - Volumes
   - Disks
   - Hosts
+  - Disk groupings (RAID or DDP)

-Users may use `--include` to limit the amount of data collected and the related data growth.
+Users may use `--include` to limit the type of data collected and constrain InfluxDB data growth.
+Only Performance metrics can get exported via Prometheus.

 Sample screenshots are available [here](./SCREENSHOTS.md).

 ## Requirements

-- NetApp SANtricity OS: >= 11.80 recommended, older releases are not tested
+- NetApp SANtricity OS: >= 11.80 recommended.
+Older releases may work (for the most part), but are not tested and bugs exclusive to releases years old won't be fixed
 - EPA Collector should work on any Linux with recent Python 3.10 or similar - you may run it as a script, systemd service, Docker/Podman/Nomad/K8s container, etc.
 - The rest of EPA "stack" is standard OSS integrated in a stack for reference purposes.
 Users are encouraged to use own database and Grafana